How to publish your MSI and EXE setup applications in the Microsoft Store

 Availability

-As the title suggests, this is the page where we set up in which zones the application will be available, as well as the price.
+As the title suggests, this is the page where we set up which regions the application will be available, as well as the pricing model.

 Submission